 Scientific Notation Rules

-- If the given standard number is 10 or greater than 10, then the decimal point has to move to the left, and the power of 10 will be positive.
+- If the given number is multiples of 10 then the decimal point has to move to the left, and the power of 10 will be positive.

 Scientific Notation Examples

 The examples of scientific notation are:

 When the scientific notation of any large numbers is expressed, then we use positive exponents for base 10.
 For example:

 20000 = 2 x 104, where 4 is the positive exponent.